TaRGroup/MaterialSetupWizard/README.md

 # MaterialSetupWizard
-Beautiful, highly google-like setting up experience, for your Android device only
+Beautiful, highly Google-like setting up experience, for your Android device only